 Notes: Inset shows the release profiles of levodopa from the nanocomposite at pH 4.8 from 0 to 2,000 minutes.
 Reproduced with permission from Kura AU, Hussein Al Ali SH, Hussein MZ, Fakurazi S, Arulselvan P. Development of a controlled-release anti-parkinsonian nanodelivery system using levodopa as the active agent.
 Int J Nanomedicine.
 2013;8:1103–1110.178

-The release at pH 7.4 is for the evpan class="Chemical">aluation of the oral route PBS, with pH 6.8 being used to mimic the intestinal environment, and pH 4.8 is used as the simulator for a lysosomal environment.
+The release at pH 7.4 is for the evaluation of the oral route pan class="Chemical">PBS, with pH 6.8 being used to mimic the intestinal enval">pan class="Chemical">ironment, and pH 4.8 is used as the simulator for a lysosomal environment.
 Rives et al comprehensively reviewed release studies on LDHs.7,8 Rojas et al studied the drug release from LDHs using ibuprofen as a model drug in an intestinal-simulated PBS solution of pH 6.8 and a gastric-simulated solution (HCl in 0.05 mol·L−1 NaCl) of pH 1.2.176 They found the release at pH 6.8 was relatively similar with PBS 4.8 lysosomal pH.
 However, release in the gastric environment at pH 1.2 was much faster, such that the complete release took only about 200 minutes.176 The dissimilar pattern of drug release from LDHs in unlike conditions is due to different release mechanisms.
 The drug can be released in two different ways: 1) an ion-exchange mechanism and 2) weathering mechanisms.
 The drug is released by an ion-exchange mechanism under basic or neutral PBS medium, whereas under acidic conditions the drug is released by both ion exchange and by the weathering of inorganic nanolayers.181,182

 Biocompatibility of layered double hydroxides